CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | chance | (optional, integer or min/max array) x in 100 chance that a loop will continue to spawn items from the group (which itself may spawn multiple items or not depending on its type, see `ITEM_SPAWN.md`), unless the chance is 100, in which case it will trigger the item group spawn exactly 1 time (see `map::place_items`).
 | repeat | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.

-### 2.5.7 "monsters"
+### Place monsters from a monster group with "monsters"

-Places a monster spawn point, the actual monsters are spawned when the map is loaded.
+The actual monsters are spawned when the map is loaded.
 Fields:

 | Field | Description
 |---    |---